emilyslouie/threejsjourney/README.md

 - object: what object is concerned by the collision.
 - point: a Vector3 of the exact position in 3D space of the collision.
 - uv: the UV coordinates in that geometry.

+Mouse events like `mouseEnter` and `mouseLeave` are not supported so we have to reproduce those methods if we want to use them.

+## Physics

+Some 3D physics libraries:

+- Ammo.js
+- Cannon.js
+- Oimo.js

+Some 2D physics libraries:

+- Matter.js
+- P2.js
+- Planck.js
+- Box2D.js

+To use Cannon.js, we make a world `const world = new CANNON.World();` and then we can set things like gravity.
+To update the World with the physics we have to use the `step(...)` function which can be explained further [here](https://gafferongames.com/post/fix_your_timestep/).